Bifidobacteria: benefits, dosage, contraindications

 Antibiotics: moderate interaction

-Using antibiotics may reduce the effects of bifidobacteria.
-Space out by at least two hours.
+The use of antibiotics could reduce the effects of bifidobacteria.
+Separate by at least two hours.

 Precautions